 Every website tends to be different in terms of structure, functionality, and the platform it’s built on.
 So there is no ‘one price fits all’ scenario.
 So you shouldn’t accept a ‘standard’ rate, in fact, you should be wary of anyone offering this to you.

-On the flip side, you may have others who don’t want to give their pricing up front.
-Maybe you’ve approached an agency that will want to get to know your needs and requirements in more detail?
+On the flip side, you may have others who don’t want to give their pricing upfront.
+Maybe you’ve approached an agency that will want to get to know your needs and requirements in more detail.
 They might want this first before providing you with a quote.
 Or even, perhaps they don’t want their competitors to know what they charge.

-So in this article we’ll address the elephant in the room and talk about what you can expect to pay.
+So in this article, we’ll address the elephant in the room and talk about what you can expect to pay.
 We’ll also cover what you should expect to receive for your money!

-So what’s the process when enquiring how much does a website cost?
+So what’s the process when enquiring how much a website costs?
 It’s not uncommon for a potential buyer of any service to get 2 or 3 prices first.
 These will be from different sources before making a buying decision.
 It’s very likely that if you get 3 quotes for a website, they might vary quite considerably.

 Website design cost: up to £750

 If you receive a quote within this region, chances are that you are dealing with a freelancer.
 Not an agency.
-The website will be built using an off the shelf solution such as Wix or with a WordPress template.
+The website will be built using an off-the-shelf solution such as Wix or with a WordPress template.

 This means that the website is not being ‘built’ or ‘developed’.
 It means that part has been pre-made (templated).
 The website person is purely creating a look and feel for you (i.e. website design only).

 Sometimes people offer this when they are just starting out in the industry.
-They might offer this service as a side project to their normal day-job.
+They might offer this service as a side project to their normal day job.
 This isn’t ‘bad’, it will keep the cost low for you.
 If that’s what you’re after, it can be a great thing.

 Taking this option may be a quick fix, but please be careful – it could hinder your growth long term.
 If your budget is very limited, then sometimes this price bracket and service level is the preferred route.
 Which is understandable!
 But there are some key considerations to take into account before you make your decision:

-1. Is it future proof?
+1. Is it future-proof?

 Reflect back: ‘why did I choose to get a website?’.
-Perhaps for example, it’s to generate more leads or sales and actually have people ‘discover’ your website.
+Perhaps, for example, it’s to generate more leads or sales and actually have people ‘discover’ your website.
 Do you understand enough about digital marketing yourself to:

-- that search engines like Google are actually able to crawl the pages properly?
+- That search engines like Google are actually able to crawl the pages properly?

 - If this person is just making it look good, that’s not going to get you the results you need?